THE TOP SOURCE FOR MULCH SALES & DELIVERY

 MULCH APPLICATION RECOMMENDATIONS

-• Turning over existing mulch.
+• Turn over the existing mulch.

-PROPER STEPS FOR APPLYING NEW MULCH
+LEARN MORE ABOUT THE PROPER STEPS FOR APPLYING NEW MULCH

 New mulch should be applied at a depth of two to four inches depending on the bed's ability to retain the material and the applicator's personal preference in landscaping aesthetics.
 When spreading mulch around trees and plants, special care should be reserved for the root collar and base of the trunk.
 These areas are usually mulched too thick and can restrict oxygen and water flow to the roots.
 Mulch should be thin around the root collar, thicker a few inches away, and gradually taper to the edge of the bed.

-COLOR-ENHANCED MULCH
+ACCESS OUR SELECTION OF COLOR-ENHANCED MULCH

 For our color-enhanced mulches, the colorants used are water-based instead of the more harmful solvent-based coatings used in other industries.
 Colorants are safe for use around your yard and home and are safe for your pets and kids to play around.